The many ways to keep joints working.

 If you’re looking for an easy place to start, the surprising answer is movement.
 Research shows that getting physically active with regular exercise can reduce arthritis pain.
 Aim for exercise 30 minutes a day but start with as little as 6-10 minutes.
 It may take 6-8 weeks to start feeling a difference, so set realistic expectations and have patience with yourself—especially if you haven’t worked out in a while.

 In terms of the kinds of exercises to help your knees and hips, avoid anything that causes pain or includes pounding or jumping.
 Some good low-impact options are yoga, walking, elliptical, pool, biking and Tai chi—basically anything that’s not putting impact stress on your joints.
-Through Welia Center or your primary care provider, we can help get you started well on your exercise plan.
+Talk to your primary care provider or the team at the Welia Center—we can help get you started well on your exercise plan.

-As for your approach, there’s an acronym from the CDC—S.M.A.R.T.—that offers handy perspective:
+As for your approach, there’s an acronym from the CDC—S.M.A.R.T.—that offers a handy perspective:

 - Start low and go slow.
 Exercise for 3 to 5 minutes twice daily and increase as tolerated.